Things to Consider When Searching for an Apartment

 If you own a car, the parking would be important to you.
 Find out if there is covered parking, assigned parking spaces, or nearby paid garage parking available.
 If you don’t own a vehicle, be sure to check on the nearest public transportation, available bike storage and walking distance to your favorite neighborhood places.

-Consider What is Included In Your Rent Payment
+Consider What Is Included In Your Rent Payment

 Check to see if your utilities are covered.
-Water, gas, Wi-Fi and trash can possibly be covered, but you need to know because your budget will have to be adjusted accordingly.
+Water, gas, Wi-Fi, and trash can possibly be covered, but you need to know because your budget will have to be adjusted accordingly.

 This should be a priority for any property manager.
 Are there cameras in the public areas?
 Is the parking lot secured?

 If luxury urban living is what want, be sure to be thorough in your online searches.
-You will want to live in a University District of Seattle apartment community that you feel content in.
+You will want to live in a University District of Seattle apartment that you feel content in.
 It might be beneficial to visit the complex on an informal basis and talk to some of the residents to get some unbiased information about the neighborhood and how they like living there.
 It also might be a good idea to ask a few questions about management when speaking with residents, as that will set the vibe for a community as well.

-Finally, DO NOT Pay for Anything Until You Actually See the Apartment
+Don’t Pay for Anything Until You Actually See the Apartment

 If someone wants to charge you just to see the property, that is a big red flag!
 Do not offer any money until you are absolutely sure this is a legitimate and legal transaction.

-Where you decide to live in the University District is important to your well-being.
 When it comes to apartment living, it is nice to be able to move after a year if it doesn’t work out, but most people don’t want to move a lot.
 So, if you want to find the perfect luxury apartment community for you, do your homework.
 Make lists of what you must have then what you would like to have.
 Research the property management company, look for online reviews and, if possible, get recommendations from friends.
 You want a relaxed place to come home to.
 A comfortable place to live is your haven from the busy world around you.